GSA/cio.gov-redo/_posts/2018-05-04-icam-comments.md

 ---
-layout: blog
+layout: post
-title: 'Strengthening the Cybersecurity of Federal Agencies through Improved Identity, Credential, and Access Management (ICAM)'
+title: Strengthening the Cybersecurity of Federal Agencies through Improved Identity, Credential, and Access Management (ICAM)
-description:
+excerpt: The Office of Management and Budget (OMB) is proposing a new policy to address Federal agencies’ implementation of Identity, Credential, and Access Management (ICAM) - the security disciplines that enable the right individual to access the right resource, at the right time, for the right reason.
+This updated policy reflects OMB’s commitment to the direction and vision outlined in the December 2017 Report to the President on IT Modernization.
-date: 2018-05-04
+date: May 4, 2018
 display-date: 4 May 2018
-author: 'Office of the Federal Chief Information Officer'
+author: Office of the Federal Chief Information Officer
 tags: icam 2018

-image:
-image-thumbnail: /assets/img/CIO-council-Logo-silver1.png
-img-alt: CIOC Logo
+permalink:
 ---
 _Due to technical difficulties, OMB may not have received comments submitted to [ofcio@omb.eop.gov](mailto:ofcio@omb.eop.gov) on May 3rd (Thursday) or May 4th (Friday).
 If you submitted a comment on either of these days, or if you would like to submit a new comment via email, please send a message with any attachments to Jordan Burris at [Jordan.C.Burris@omb.eop.gov](mailto:Jordan.C.Burris@omb.eop.gov).
 We apologize for any inconvenience this may have caused and are extending the submission window for this comment period through 11:59pm Monday, May 7th._